Taking pride in our diverse community of staff and students.

 Diversity is about taking account of the differences between people and groups of people, and placing a positive value on those differences.
 Diversity is about celebrating and valuing how different we all are.
 This is strongly linked with promoting human rights and freedoms, based on principles such as dignity and respect.
 Diversity is about recognising, valuing and taking account of people's different backgrounds, knowledge, skills, and experiences, and encouraging and using those differences to create a productive and effective workforce.

-Keep up to date with our progress and activity in the Annual equality report 2017
+Keep up to date with our progress and activity in the Equality and Diversity Annual Report 2017-18

-See the overview of the University's Gender Pay Gap 2018
+See the overview of the University's Gender Pay Gap.

 The Equality and Diversity team has responsibility for all areas of equality, diversity and inclusion across the University.